 The OPC Timothy Conference has been enthusiastically received by the church and by the young men who have attended.
 It is intentionally being kept small in order to facilitate the fellowship between the young men and their instructors, as well as with each other.

 The Rev. Danny Olinger serves as the conference director.
 Further questions regarding the conference may be directed to him at email@example.com.
+The next conference is scheduled for the spring of 2017 and information will be posted in November.

 For details about past conferences see the following links: